Tag Archives: creepy bugs

 The itch moved.

-He released his grip, but nothing fell.
+I released my grip, but nothing fell.

 Just then, the bathroom door swung open and a bleary-eyed Becca stumbled in, still clutching her blankie.
 She stepped squarely onto her book, oblivious to the source of the crunchy, popping sound emanating from beneath it.

-Kev lay awake for hours.
+I laid awake for hours.